carbon-language/carbon-lang/docs/design/interoperability/example_incremental.md

 This change must modify both the C++ and Carbon implementations in one change.
 However, callers should not need to be modified, keeping this change local.

-An extern may optionally be added to leave a stub call for C++ users, as in this example.
+The `$extern` added to the Carbon StartServer library leaves a stub call for C++ users, which supports incremental migration.
 Carbon imports of C++ will also be able to use this, essentially resulting in Carbon calling through C++ to call the migrated Carbon code.

-By including the generated `startserver.carbon.h`, callers will transparently switch to the Carbon-externed `StartServer` symbol without per-caller code changes.
-If all C++ callers are being migrated to Carbon atomically in this change, it is not necessary.
+By including the generated `startserver.6c.h`, callers will transparently switch to the Carbon-externed `StartServer` symbol without per-caller code changes.
 In this example, `main.cc` doesn't need to change yet because it transparently uses the `$extern` provided by the Carbon StartServer library.

 C++ `start_server.h`: